-	I have given over 200 presentations on amphibian conservation at schools, universities, nonprofits, businesses, zoos, museums, national parks and scientific conferences.
+I have given over 280 presentations on amphibian conservation at schools, universities, nonprofits, businesses, zoos, museums, national parks and scientific conferences.
 You can view my presentation schedule here.
-I have presented lectures on amphibian conservation in Australia, Belize, Brazil, Canada, Colombia, Ghana, Mexico, New Zealand, Panama, South Korea, and the USA.
-I have spoken at the National Geographic Society, US Environmental Protection Agency, US Fish & Wildlife Service, Smithsonian Tropical Research Institute, Monterey Bay Aquarium, California Academy of Sciences, Boston Museum of Science, Defenders of Wildlife Headquarters, National Wildlife Federation, Portland Audubon Society, Northwest Environmental Defense Center, Watsonville Wetlands Watch, Woodland Park Zoo, Town Hall Seattle, REI Corporate Headquarters, Vancouver Water Resources Education Center, Yellowstone National Park, Yosemite National Park, the Elkhorn Slough National Estuarine Research Reserve, University of California Santa Cruz, UCLA, University of Colorado, San Francisco State University, British Columbia Institute of Technology, Forestry Research Institute of Ghana, Sidwell Friends School, the Joint Meeting of Ichthyologists and Herpetologists, and the New England Wildlife Center.
+I have presented lectures on amphibian conservation in Australia, Belize, Brazil, Canada, Colombia, Costa Rica, Ghana, Mexico, New Zealand, Panama, South Korea, and the USA.
+I have spoken at the National Geographic Society, US Environmental Protection Agency, US Fish & Wildlife Service, Smithsonian Tropical Research Institute, Monterey Bay Aquarium, California Academy of Sciences, Boston Museum of Science, Defenders of Wildlife Headquarters, National Wildlife Federation, Portland Audubon Society, Northwest Environmental Defense Center, Watsonville Wetlands Watch, Woodland Park Zoo, Town Hall Seattle, REI Corporate Headquarters, Vancouver Water Resources Education Center, Yellowstone National Park, Yosemite National Park, the Elkhorn Slough National Estuarine Research Reserve, UC Berkeley, UC Santa Cruz, UCLA, University of Colorado, San Francisco State University, British Columbia Institute of Technology, University of Panama, Forestry Research Institute of Ghana, Sidwell Friends School, the Joint Meeting of Ichthyologists and Herpetologists, and the New England Wildlife Center.

 One of my favorite presentations was to the US Environmental Protection Agency, telling them why they should ban the harmful pesticide Atrazine.